publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch6/schII/m__us_usc_t7_s136w–8.md

         The decision time review periods specified in paragraph (1) shall apply to—

-            (A) covered pesticide registration applications subject to registration service fees under subsection (b)(2) of this section;
+            (A) covered pesticide registration applications subject to registration service fees under subsection (b)(2);

-            (B) covered pesticide registration applications for which an applicant has voluntarily paid registration service fees under subsection (b)(4) of this section; and
+            (B) covered pesticide registration applications for which an applicant has voluntarily paid registration service fees under subsection (b)(4); and

             (C) covered pesticide registration applications listed in the Registration Division 2003 Work Plan of the Office of Pesticide Programs of the Environmental Protection Agency.